UsmanNaseer137/project-managment/Project Execution: Running the Project Week 04.md

 --They'll focus too much on developing their argument for the idea and not enough time establishing credibility, framing for common ground, providing evidence and connecting emotionally
 --they'll assume that they can work out an agreement through just one conversation.

+## Using sources of power to influence

+Most power sources fall into two buckets, organizational and personal.

+## Organizational source of power
+## Role
+--First, we have your role, which refers to your position within an organization, or team.

+## Information
+-- Information is another source of organizational power, which refers to your level of access, and control over information.

+## Network
+-- This refers to people you're connected with professionally and personally.

+## Reputation
+--Lastly, we have reputation, which refers to how others perceive (samajna) you overall.

+## Personal source of power
+## Knowledge
+--Knowledge refers to the power that you draw from your expertise in certain subjects, your unique abilities, and skill sets, and even your ability to learn new things.
+## Expressiveness
+--Expressiveness refers to your ability to communicate with others.
+## History
+--History refers to the level of personal history there is between yourself and another person.
+## Character
+--Character refers to other people's view of the qualities that make you: you.
+Like, honesty, integrity, kindness, and so much more.

+## Key takeaway
+In this influencing statement, the project manager:

+Provided evidence from company surveys to set the stage for her proposal.

+Framed for common ground by noting how a new onboarding process might increase employee productivity.

+Established credibility by outlining her previous experience with launching similar processes.

+Connected emotionally by encouraging her audience to reflect on past experiences they may have endured as a new hire.

+By opening with a strong influencing statement, you can set yourself up for a successful conversation that is more likely to persuade your audience and achieve your goals.